-1984 saw membership of the club standing at 160, and still there was a waiting list, which saw hopeful members waiting as much as two years to get in to the club.
-1986 membership was increased to 200 by inviting the waiting list to join.
+1984 saw membership of the club standing at 160.
+Still there was a waiting list, which saw hopeful members waiting as much as two years to get in to the club.
+In 1986, membership was increased to 200 by inviting the waiting list to join.
 Play was now over five nights i.e. Monday, Tuesday, Wednesday, Thursday and Sunday.
-Most of the Midland League matches being played on the Sunday.
+Most of the Midland League matches were on the Sunday.

-Also, the Veterans Trophy, contested by club members over the age of 55, was renamed the John Perry Trophy in 2014 following John’s sad and sudden passing in December 2013.
-The tournament has since switched over from squash to racketball (handicapped) and is enjoyed by all members of the club irrespective of their age.
-John is missed by many members of the club and those who came in to contact with John have memories of a very sociable, friendly & considerate gentleman, someone with whom it was easy to be a friend.
+Also, the Veterans Trophy, contested by club members over the age of 55, was renamed.
+It became the John Perry Trophy in 2014, following John’s sad and sudden passing in December 2013.
+The tournament has since switched over from squash to racketball (handicapped).
+It is enjoyed by all members of the club irrespective of their age.
+John is missed by many members of the club.
+Those who came in to contact with John have many good memories.
+John was a very sociable, friendly and considerate gentleman, someone with whom it was easy to be a friend.

 At the present time, the club is once again in a buoyant position.
 Having come through a very bad patch in the late 90’s, when membership slipped to under 30 people.
 This came with the inevitable dire financial implications.
 Yet, with the stoic attitude of the committee, the club was saved and the club has now turned full circle.

 Reaching our half a century milestone